Five things to do for yourself during breast cancer awareness month.

 If you are over 40 and it’s time for your mammogram, don’t wait.
-Schedule an appointment for a mammogram.
+Schedule an appointment.
 Or make it easy on yourself.
-Every Wednesday in October, the UI Department of Radiology is offering a walk-in mammography clinic from 7 a.m. to 5 p.m.
-Held at two locations – UI Breast Imaging at UI Hospitals and Clinics and at Iowa River Landing in Coralville – these screenings don’t require a scheduled appointment.
+Every Wednesday in October, the UI Department of Radiology is offering a walk-in mammography clinic from 7:30 a.m. to 5 p.m.
+Held at two locations – UI Breast Imaging at UI Hospitals and Clinics and at UI Health Care Iowa River Landing in Coralville – these screenings don’t require a scheduled appointment.
+Most insurance is accepted.

 The UI program offers 3D mammography (tomosynthesis) and other tools such as whole breast ultrasound and breast MRI for women who have particularly dense breast tissue that makes it difficult for physicians to spot tumors.

 UI is accredited by the National Accreditation Program for Breast Center, a quality program of the American College of Surgeons.

 Learn if you are dense.